Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 BUDGET

-The selected proposal recipient will receive an all-inclusive award of $15,000 to realize the proposed project.
-All related project expenses are to be part of this award, including but not limited to artist/design/professional fees, travel/meetings, materials and supplies, labor, equipment, fabrication, maintenance, delivery to and from the site, installation, and deinstallation.
-Housing and studio space are not provided as part of the project award.
+The selected proposal recipient will receive an all-inclusive award of $20,000 to realize the proposed project.
+All direct project expenses are to be part of this award, including but not limited to artist/design/professional fees, travel/meetings, materials and supplies, labor, equipment, fabrication, maintenance, delivery to and from the site, installation, and deinstallation.
+All additional overhead costs are excluded.

 PLEASE NOTE: The project award may be considered taxable income based on the recipient’s tax status.
 It is up to applicants to consider tax implications and consult with their tax advisors.
-General insurance for permitting and installation will be arranged by the aPA and Parkway Council.
+Applicants must have or purchase general liability insurance for permitting and installation.
+New insurance costs to satisfy these requirements will be reimbursed by aPA not to exceed $1000.
 Fine art insurance for the artwork will not be provided.

 SUBMISSION REQUIREMENTS AND PROCESS

-Open Call for Art on the Parkway is a competitive, two-part selection process.
+The Art on the Parkway open call is a competitive, two-part selection process.
 A jury of artists, designers, and art professionals will select three finalist proposals from entrants for further development and public feedback.
-A single project will then be selected to be realized at Maja Park.
+A single project will then be selected for commission at Maja Park.

 Selection Criteria

-- Relationship of proposal to site at the appropriate scale and context
+- Relationship of proposal to the theme and prompt: Art as Catalyst.

 - Ability to realize projects of similar scope & technical feasibility of proposal